pubnub/kafka-bridge/readme.md

 # PubNub NATs Bridge

+ - TODO - add a STATS thread that collects counters and sends them over a PubNub channel.
+ -      - this allows for a dashboard to see that status of the container.
+ - TODO - multiple channels NATS - https://doc.rust-lang.org/std/sync/mpsc/#examples
  - TODO - read line one last time to get response body
  - TODO - TLS on PubNub
  -      - https://docs.rs/native-tls/0.2.2/native_tls/